marko-stupin/library-app/README.md

 ### 1. Backend tests ( Jest )

 - Run `npm test` in the terminal and make sure you are in the backend folder.
+- Run `npm run coverage` in the terminal to see the test coverage

 ### 2. Frontend tests ( Selenium )